-If agile working is a requirement for your job role, you first need to gain approval from your line manager.
-If they agree you then need to ensure the following are considered and remember that there is personal liability under the law and your contract of employment for breach of these requirements.
+It is sometimes necessary for employees to work from their own home.
+If you need to do this, you first need to gain approval from your line manager.
+If they agree you then need to ensure the following are considered and remember that there is personal liability under the law and your contract of employment for breach of these requirements: